 Following surgery, ointment is applied to the incisions, and a gauze dressing is applied and wrapped around the head.
 Patients return to the comfort of their home or hotel room, then come back for an in-office check the following day where the dressings are removed and the face is examined.

 Antibiotic ointment is used on the incisions for one week.
 At one week, sutures are removed in the office.
 At this point, swelling is starting to resolve rapidly.
 Follow-up appointments are made at one month, three months, six months and one year to monitor healing and make sure all questions are answered.

 Recovery is primarily related to swelling.
 Bruising is not commonly seen in our patients, although it is a possibility.
 The typical recovery takes between 10 and 14 days.
 We recommend planning two weeks off of work or social engagements to allow sufficient time to heal.

 Although healing is not completely finished by two weeks, most patients are sufficiently healed and can return to work and other occasions.
 Minor swelling continues to improve steadily for up to one year following the procedure.
 Exercise is resumed between three to four weeks following surgery, depending on the nature of the activity and the degree of swelling involved.

 There are a variety of positive results you can expect from your lateral brow lift, including:

-An average board certified plastic surgeon preforms approximately 20 eyelid and brow procedures annually.
-Dr. Karam, on the other hand, preforms over 350 every year.
+An average board certified plastic surgeon performs approximately 20 eyelid and brow procedures annually.
+Dr. Karam, on the other hand, performs over 350 every year.